hiedt/difs/a_primer_on_modern_control_algorithms/content/ftc_fundamentals.md

 ## Fault vs. Failure

 Generally speaking, *a fault* is something that surprisingly changes a system's usual behavior, making it no longer satisfy the desired outcome.
-It can happen at the sensor, actuator, or plant.
-For example:

-1. Slower flow through a pipe due to clogging calcium stains from hard water. ({numref}`actuator_fault`)
+It can happen at the sensor, actuator, or plant, e.g., slower flow through a pipe due to clogging calcium stains from hard water. ({numref}`actuator_fault`).
-2. Dust covering an optical counter, yielding the miscalculation of passing objects. ({numref}`sensor_fault`)

 In reality, most systems can provide service only when all of their components collaborate as they are designed for.
 Thus, when a fault comes, our controller must be able to workaround it, so that they--as a whole remains operational.
 Otherwise, the system would be shut down completely.
 This inability to recover to a functional state is *a failure*.